 - 1 cup semi-sweet chocolate chip

 - 1/2 cups chopped pecans or walnuts

-- 2 tbsp. granulated sugar, for sprinkling the top
+- 2 tbsp. turbinado or granulated sugar, for sprinkling the top

 Preheat oven to 350 degrees Fahrenheit.

 Grease and line a 9×5-inch and 2 mini loaf (don’t have to line) pan with parchment paper for easy removal after baking, then set aside.

 In a large mixing bowl combine flour, cinnamon, baking soda, and salt, then set aside.

 In a separate mixing bowl, beat butter, sugar, eggs, bananas, and vanilla until well blended.